Signs Your Child’s Fever Requires Medical Attention: What to Do When Your Child is Sick

 What it isSeizure triggered by rapid fever rise

-What to doKeep safe, time it, seek care
+What to doKeep safe, lay them on their side, time it, then seek care

 Breakthrough Fever